 The IVY, London, UK

-Martin Brudnizki Design Studio was approached by Caprice Holdings to redesign iconic London restaurant, The Ivy.
+Martin Brudnizki Design Studio was approached by Caprice Holdings to redesign an iconic London restaurant, The Ivy.
 Known around the world, The Ivy has been synonymous with style and status for almost a century and the quintessential West End establishment’s new look encapsulates those much-loved features that made it famous.
 From the original stained-glass windows to the focus on the best of British art, those elements which were the essence of The Ivy’s past interior remain.
-Whilst bringing the restaurant into the twenty-first century, a breathtaking central bar and elegant colour palette reinvigorate the space.
+Whilst bringing the restaurant into the twenty-first century, a breathtaking central bar and elegant color palette reinvigorate the space.